-Located in the Atlantic Ocean, east of Morocco, the Canary Islands form an archipelago of 7 main islands surrounded by less large islands.
+Located in the Atlantic Ocean, west of Morocco, the Canary Islands form an archipelago of 7 main islands surrounded by less large islands.
 The 4 most touristically known islands are the islands Tenerife, Fuerteventura, Lanzarote and Gran Canaria, the least known are La Gomera, La Palma and El Hierro.
 The Canary archipelago is part of Spain and the main islands are inhabited.
 Despite their proximity to each other, these beautiful islands have very specific characteristics.
 The Canary Islands are of volcanic origin, the traces of this geology can be seen on each of them and particularly on the islands Lanzarote and Tenerife.
 The Canary Islands are known for their mild climate throughout the year.

 Tenerife is the largest of the Canary Islands and also the most visited.
 It offers sometimes wild coastline, sometimes lined with resorts and volcanic landscapes of outstanding beauty!